nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-Code(s) that detail the conclusion/clinical interpretation of the test report.
+A coded finding of the test report.
+Produced by the organisation that performed the tests.

 ### conclusion ###